Strilanc/Strilanc.github.io/_posts/2014-03-11-Ordering-Cyclic-Sequence-Numbers.markdown

 This priority queue will work great, *as long as you don't put an intransitive set of values in it*.
 In the case of RTP sequence numbers this is not a problem, because of the way packets slowly count forward and are quickly consumed.
 Packets arriving now are consumed way, *way* before you get to where they would cause trouble (on the other side of the sequence number cycle).

 A side-benefit of using subtraction to determine our ordering is that it gives us a *distance*.
 It tells us how *far* ahead, or behind, a sequence number is (relative to the current sequence number).
-We can use that to play it safe, detecting when sequence numbers "skip" and failing fast:
+We can use that to play it safe, detecting when sequence numbers "skip":

 ``` csharp
 // priority queue with fail-fast check for big skips